TrudeEH/web/content/notes/ready/how_to_computer/index.md

 #### Equal

-Calculating equality can be done by subtracting both inputs, then verifying that the result is 0.
+Calculating equality can be done by subtracting both inputs, then verifying if the result is 0.

 ![Pasted image 20250311091659](Pasted%20image%2020250311091659.png)